elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.4.0 =
+- Added: Added notification for SEO settings errors in the admin.
+- Added: Added link to original post in the feed.
+- Changed: Flushed rewrite rules on plugin activate/deactivate to make Sitemap URL works automatically.
+- Fixed: Fixed shortcodes in post content not parsed in meta description.
+Fixed for page builders like Divi.

 = 1.3.1 =
 - Changed: Redirect attachment page to the attachment URL (image or file URL) instead of parent post.
 This allows users to see the full-size image.
 Works when users insert a gallery into post and they want to see full-size images.